nathantrn/CSE284_HMM_local_ancestry_inference/README.md

 - EAS (East Asian Ancestry)

-### Test Set
+#### Test Set

 The admixed test set consists of individuals from the AMR (Admixed American) superpopulation in the 1000 Genomes dataset.
 These individuals are expected to contain mixed ancestry components from multiple superpopulations and are thus suitable for evaluating local ancestry inference.

-### Data Prep.ipynb
+#### Data Prep.ipynb
 `Data Prep.ipynb` provides a step-by-step guide to creating a subsetted Reference panel and Test set.
 Precomputed, ready-to-go files are housed in `/1000genomes/small_subset_data_prep/`

+### Global Ancestry Comparisons
+We created plots to compare global ancestry proportions for each of our test datasets.
+These can be found in the `plot_results.ipynb` notebook of this repo.

 ---

-## 📊 Evaluation Strategy

-### 1. Comparison with FLARE (Reference Benchmark)
-Because ground-truth local ancestry labels are unavailable in real datasets, we evaluated our tool's performance against FLARE using default settings.

-We computed:
-* Overall concordance
-$$Concordance = \frac{\text{\\# markers where ancestry matches FLARE}}{\text{total \\# markers}}$$
-* Per-ancestry concordance
-Agreement computed separately for AFR, EUR, and AMR

-### 2. Toy Example Comparison of Ground Truth

-To verify correctness of our HMM LAI tool, we simulated small synthetic admixed datasets with known local ancestry labels (AFR: YRI, EUR: IBS, AMR: PEL).

-We generated 3 test cases:

-1. unadmixed individual (100% YRI)

-2. 2-way admixed individual (80% YRI, 20% IBS)

-3. 3-way admixed individual (40% YRI, 40% IBS, 20% PEL)

-We ran FLARE and our LAI HMM given the following inputs:
-- A subsetted dataset of phased haplotypes from "unadmixed" YRI, IBS, and PEL individuals: "1000G_chr21_subset.vcf.gz"
-- A subsetted reference panel from the 1000 Genomes data for YRI, IBS, and PEL individuals: "1000genomes_sampleinfo_subset.tsv"

-We compared our FLARE and our LAI HMM's accuracy, which was calculated as:
-$$Accuracy = \frac{\text{\\# correctly assigned SNPs}}{\text{total \\# SNPs}}$$

-Simulation will allow us to validate **(need to double check this!)**
-- Transition probability modeling
-- Emission probability calculations
-- Forward-backward inference correctness

----
 ## ⚡ Computational Performance

-We evaluated compuational efficiency by measuring total runtime and peak memory usage.
+We evaluated compuational efficiency by measuring total runtime and peak memory usage, using the `time` command line tool.

 For the haptools simulated toy example, FLARE took 3 seconds and had a peak memory footprint of around 190MB.
 ```